practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Ciao | 0,75810 +- 0,00150 seconds time elapsed  ( +-  0,20% )
 SWI | 0,69330 +- 0,00175 seconds time elapsed  ( +-  0,25% )

-However, there was problem with the GNU Prolog program again, since environment variable _GLOBALSZ_ is apparently not recognized in the context of _perf stat_.
-This can be checked by running [shell script](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/exe_times_statistics_for_one_test_case_in_cwd2): _$ ./exe_times_statistics_for_one_test_case_in_cwd2 ./graph_4coloring_Germany2a_, which works also fine here.
+However, there was a problem with the GNU Prolog program again, since environment variable _GLOBALSZ_ is apparently not recognized in the context of _perf stat_.
+This can be checked by running [shell script](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/exe_times_statistics_for_one_test_case_in_cwd2): _$ ./exe_times_statistics_for_one_test_case_in_cwd2 ./graph_4coloring_Germany2a_, which works also fine here:

 Prolog dialect | best run out of 3
 --- | ---
 GNU | mean = 1597 [milliseconds]

-So, about 690 milliseconds is the bechmark time a logically equivalent Mercury program must beat!
+So, about 690 milliseconds is the benchmark time a logically equivalent Mercury program must beat!

 ## The Mercury benchmark program